 Standard deviation of altimeter waveforms with respect to the 1 Hz average.
-The non-AltiKa analysis was published in Garcia et al. [2014].
+The non-AltiKa analysis was published in Garcia et al. (2014).

-Mean Sea Surface - We are working with SWOT scientists at CLS/CNES (Phillippe Schaeffer and Gerald Dibarboure) to produce a new mean sea surface grid (MSS) at one-minute spatial resolution.
+Mean Sea Surface - We are working with SWOT scientists at CLS/CNES (Phillippe Schaeffer and Yannice Faugere) to produce a new mean sea surface grid (MSS) at one-minute spatial resolution.
 High spatial resolution and good accuracy in coastal areas will be needed at the start of the SWOT mission for CAL/VAL as well as to produce oceanographic results.
-The method combines the accurate MSS along tracklines of repeat altimeters (e.g., Topex, Jason-1/2, ERS-1/2 and Envisat) with the retracked waveforms from the geodetic missions (Geosat, ERS-1/GM, Hason-1/GM, and Cryosat-2).
-An example of the difference between the new MSS grid and the original CLS grid is shown in Figure 3.
+The method combines the accurate MSS along tracklines of repeat altimeters (e.g., Topex, Jason-1/2, ERS-1/2, Envisat and Sentinel-3) with the retracked waveforms from the geodetic missions (Geosat, ERS-1/GM, Jason-1/GM, and Cryosat-2).
+An example of the difference between the new MSS grid and the original CLS grid is shown in Figure 2.
 The CLS group is currently evaluating this model.

-Figure 3. (top) The difference between the new MSS grid and the original CLS grid. (bottom) Zoom of an area in South Pacific has mean and standard deviation of -0.001 m and 0.0051 m, respectively.
+Figure 2.
+Top: The difference between the new MSS grid and the original CLS grid.
+Bottom: Zoom of an area in South Pacific has mean and standard deviation of -1.0 mm and 5.1 mm, respectively.
 Larger differences occur in the diamond shaped areas that are not well sampled by the repeat-track altimeters.
 Differences are greatest in areas of high sea surface slope such as the Eltanin Fracture Zone and Louisville Ridge.